-Windows 95, with a hybrid graphical user interface based on 16 and 32 bits, was released by the Microsoft company at the end of August 1995.
+Microsoft released Windows 95 with a hybrid graphical user interface based on 16 and 32 bits at the end of August 1995.
 However, standard support ended in 2000 and extended support in 2001.

-It is the first version to offer a more advanced interface for users and to improve the taskbar and Start menu.
+It is the first version to offer users a more advanced interface and improve the taskbar and Start menu.

-Microsoft’s biggest target audience in developing this operating system was not only business users but also aiming to win over home users.
+Microsoft’s most significant target audience in developing this operating system was business users, aiming to win over home users.
 That’s why they switched to 32-bit architecture so they can multitask.

 It is almost impossible to use legacy systems of Windows on today’s personal computers.
-Because it is not possible to use new technologies with old systems.
-Therefore, you can follow this video or the steps below to use Windows 95 on a virtual machine using virtualization software such as Oracle VM VirtualBox.
+Because using new technologies with old methods is impossible, you can follow this video or the steps below to use Windows 95 on a virtual machine using virtualization software such as Oracle VM VirtualBox.

 Step 2: After running the Oracle software, click the New icon from the tool menu or shortcut tools to launch the wizard to create a new VM.